Step-by-Step Guide for School Bus Electrification

 Methodology and Resource Selection:

 This guide is designed to be a user-friendly resource to help school district staff find information to electrify their school bus fleets and center equity in this process.
-It is currently in a beta phase as the Electric School Bus Initiative team tests and refines the content in partnership with school districts and other electric school bus stakeholders.
+The Electric School Bus Initiative team looks forward to refining this content in partnership with school districts and other electric school bus stakeholders.
+Have an idea for how we can improve this guide?
+Reach out to our team at ESBinfo@wri.org.

-The steps identified in the guide were developed based upon WRI’s on-the-ground experience with transit fleet electrification in Colombia, Mexico and through the TUMI E-Bus Mission.
-The process has been tested with school districts through electric school bus workshops held by WRI in New York City, NY and Washington, DC in 2021-2022.
-The guide was informed further by existing WRI resources including the Electric School Bus U.S. Market Study and Buyer’s Guide, Power Planner, Working with Your Utility to Electrify Your School Bus Fleet and Electric School Bus Facility Assessment Guide.
+The steps identified in the guide were originally developed based upon WRI’s on-the-ground experience with transit fleet electrification in Colombia, Mexico and through the TUMI E-Bus Mission.
+The process has since been refined through real-world experiences with more than 300 school districts across the United States transitioning their fleet to electric from 2021 to 2025.
+The guide was informed further by existing resources from WRI’s Electric School Bus Initiative, including the Electric School Bus U.S. Market Study and Buyer’s Guide, Power Planner, Working with Your Utility to Electrify Your School Bus Fleet, Electric School Bus Facility Assessment Guide, and Next Stop: Access!.

 The resources referenced throughout this guide were selected based upon a set of criteria that includes organizational credibility and experience of the author, timeliness, relevance for a school district audience and review process of the resource (e.g., presence of a peer review process and/or consultation with school districts during the development of the resource.)